XIANG HUI

 Research Summary

-I study the design of information mechanisms and economics of technology.
-My latest research focuses on designing trust systems for digital platforms and analyzing the economic and policy implications of blockchain and artificial intelligence.
-I elaborate on my two research streams below. (click to expand)
+I study the design of trust mechanisms and the economics of technology.
+My latest research focuses on designing quality certification and rating systems for digital platforms, and analyzing the economic and policy implications of Artificial Intelligence (AI) and blockchain.
+I elaborate on my research streams below. (click to expand)

 Working Papers

-13. When and Why Do Buyers Rate in Online Markets with Tobias Klein (Tilburg U) and Konrad Stahl (U Mannheim),
+17. Learning from Online Ratings with Tobias Klein (Tilburg U) and Konrad Stahl (U Mannheim),

 CEPR Discussion Paper 17006, CRC TR 224 Discussion Paper No. 267